- nostos (pl. nostoi)

 "When I heard you scream," Holmes said.
 "First Hélène, and then you…"

 I waved a hand, but it was cold outside the tarp, so I pulled the material snug around me again.
-"It wasn't like that.
+"You needn't have worried.
 She didn't want to attack me.
-I was trying to get her to attack me."
+I was trying to make her attack me."

 The rhythm of the oars stopped.
 "John!
 Did you think those talons, those teeth, are for show?
 What were you thinking!?"